Houston4444/plujain-ramp/readme.md

 -- README FOR PLUJAIN-RAMP --

-Plujain-Ramp is a mono rhytmic tremolo LV2 Audio Plugin.
+Plujain-Ramp is a mono rhythmic tremolo LV2 Audio Plugin.
+Each period of the tremolo is made of one short fade in and one long fade out.
 There is currently no GUI, but it's not really needed.

 A tremolo is just a plugin that moves the volume, so there are no particular dependencies except these ones needed to build a LV2 plugin.